 The end of the apartheid system was brought about, in part, by groups of people working locally around the globe who fought apartheid by endorsing economic sanctions and company boycotts.
 What we have broadly termed the “Chicago Anti Apartheid Movement” collection is made up of several local groups’ records.
 The majority of the collection chronicles Chicago area activists’ work in bringing an end to the apartheid system of government in Southern and South Africa.
-Some of these local organizations also fought other social issues, so there is a small amount of material in the collection that does not directly relate to the anti-apartheid movement and include topics such as geopolitics, public health and safety, and immigration matters; most of these materials are found in the digitized poster collection.
+Some of these local organizations also fought other social issues, so there is a small amount of material in the collection that does not directly relate to the anti-apartheid movement and include topics such as geopolitics, public health and safety, and immigration matters; most of these materials are found in the digitized poster collection and related individual collections.

 The Chicago Anti-Apartheid Movement Collection online inventory guide shows the contents of the collection held at Columbia College Chicago.
 Please contact us with any questions.

 African Political Posters Posters collected by Anti-Apartheid activists, including African National Congress (ANC) posters, Mozambique Film Festival posters, maps, and posters educating about social, economic, and political conditions of countries under apartheid governments.

 Chicago Anti- Apartheid Movement Educational Boards features protest boards, posters, flyers, pamphlets and images mounted on board and taken to events as educational tools.